isislab-unisa/KnowledgeGraphsAndSnap/README.md

 The extension is realized by the `KGObjects.js` module, as visible in the architecture visible in the following:
 <img src="img/architecture.png" width="650"/>

+Educational material that can be freely used to introduce Knowledge Graphs via Snap! is in the `educationalMaterial` folder.
 Examples of KGsnap! in use are reported in the `examples` folder.

 # Local Installation